Find-A-Doula/chicago-doula-project/README.md

 ## Getting Started

+[Node](http://nodejs.org/) is really easy to install and it now includes [NPM](https://npmjs.org/).
+Please refer to their docs for installation instructions.
+You should be able to run the following commands after Node has been installed.

+    $ node --version
+    v10.9.0

+    $ npm --version
+    6.2.0

 ### Installing

-After downloading the distribution, you will need to download the app dependencies:
+After downloading the distribution, navigate to the root directory, and download the app dependencies:

 ```
-$ yarn    // in root directory
-$ cd client
-$ yarn
+$ npm install
 ```

-Then, navigate to the root directory and run the development server:
+You can start the development server with the following command:

 ```
-$ yarn dev
+$ npm start
 ```